ncatlab/nlab-content/pages/8532.md

 The mathematics of 2-vector spaces is often referred to as _higher linear algebra_, and extends the ordinary linear algebra required for calculations involving traditional vector spaces.
 This higher linear algebra can be difficult to work with by hand: whereas ordinary linear algebra involves matrices of complex numbers, higher linear algebra involves matrices of _matrices_ of complex numbers.
 And whereas ordinary matrices can be composed in two different ways, ordinary composition and tensor product, the theory of 2-vector spaces involves three types of composition: tensor product, horizontal composition and vertical composition.

-While the underlying mathematics of 2-vector spaces is elegant and natural, the combinatorial complexity of these basic operations can make it difficult to carry out direct calculations.
-TwoVect implements the basic operations of higher linear algebra, and can be used to easily carry out large calculations.
+While the underlying mathematics of 2-vector spaces is elegant and natural, the combinatorics of these basic operations can make direct calculations difficult to perform by hand.
+TwoVect implements the basic operations of higher linear algebra, and can take away the difficulty of performing large calculations.

 Here are some example uses for the package.
 * You've worked out the associator and unitors for a semisimple monoidal category, and you want to check the pentagon and triangle equations.
 * You've worked out other structure, like a braiding, symmetry or ribbon structure, and you want to check the defining equations are satisfied.
-* You want to use Mathematica's solvers to help finding these structures.
+* You want to use Mathematica's solvers to help find these structures.
 * You want to calculate the value of a string diagram in a semisimple monoidal category.
 * You want to check algebraic properties of a semisimple monoidal category.
 Does it have duals for objects?
 Is it modular?
 * You want to check the axioms are satisfied for an internal monoid object in a semisimple monoidal category, or you want Mathematica to help you find such an object.
-* You have chosen higher linear to associate to the generators of some higher algebraic structure, and want to check the relations are satisfied.
+* You have chosen higher linear maps to associate to the generators of some higher algebraic structure, and want to check the relations are satisfied.
 * You want to verify the action of a quantum protocol, described in terms of the [2-categorical approach to quantum information](http://arxiv.org/abs/1207.4563).

 ### How does it work? ###

-The package implements a completely skeletal version of 2Vect, the symmetric monoidal bicategory of finite-dimensinal 2-vector spaces, in the following way:
+The basic package `TwoVect.m` implements a completely skeletal version of 2Vect, the symmetric monoidal bicategory of finite-dimensinal 2-vector spaces, in the following way:
 * **2-vector spaces** are represented by natural numbers.
 * **Linear functors** between 2-vector spaces are represented by matrices of natural numbers.
 * **Natural transformations** between linear functors are represented by matrices of matrices of complex numbers.